-- Corridor Plan: Develop a corridor plan for Route

-with recommendations on how to transform

-the road into a Great Street with amenities such

-as buildings addressing the street, a greenway

-(the Fall Line Trail), street trees,

-underground utilities, lighting, and other

-amenities and encourage redevelopment and

-business growth (Goal 1, Goal 8, Goal 9).

-- Rezone: Prioritize the rezoning of this Node to align with the Future Land Use Plan to encourage the residential development and economic revitalization of the corridor in a building form
+- Corridor Plan: Develop a corridor plan for Route 1 with recommendations on how to transform the road into a Great Street with amenities such as buildings addressing the street, a greenway (the Ashland to Petersburg Trail), street trees, underground utilities, lighting, and other amenities and encourage redevelopment and business growth (Goal 1, Goal 8, Goal 9). - Rezone: Prioritize the rezoning of this Node to align with the Future Land Use Plan to encourage the residential development and economic revitalization of the corridor in a building form that improves the pedestrian environment (Goal 1, Goal 11, Goal 14).